zainezq/web-port/src/assets/blogs/angular-cli-and-routing.md

 npm install -g @angular/cli
 ```

-Now to understand Angular in JHipster, navigate to the `/src/main/webapp/app` directory, where you will find directories and files.
+Now to understand Angular files and directories, the structure below is what is generally stored in the `/src/main/webapp/app` directory.
 This is where the front-end work is done.

 - `/src/main/webapp/app/shared`: Shared components, services, and utilities used across the application.
 - `/src/main/webapp/app/entities`: Subdirectories for each entity in the application, with components, services, and models specific to that entity.